- Home

 Here at Gossey Lane Academy we provide a creative curriculum based around the ‘Curriculum Maestro.’
 Curriculum Maestro, from Cornerstones, is a nationally recognised approach which delivers outstanding learning opportunities for all children.
 It is our chosen vehicle for delivering the National Curriculum.

 Curriculum Maestro is a creative approach to learning that is mapped to the 2014 Primary National Curriculum to ensure comprehensive coverage of national expectations.
 At Gossey Lane we have handpicked the projects we will use to help deliver the requirements of the NC.
 These are History, Geography, Art and Design, Design Technology and Science.
 Curriculum Maestro provides a rich menu of exciting and motivating learning that make creative links between all aspects of children’s learning.
-To see an overview of the Cornerstone curriculum please click here or see below.

-The other non-core subjects are taught weekly using recognised schemes which have been selected with our children in mind.
-These are: Music (Charanga) Computing (Purple Mash), PSHE and RE (Jigsaw and Discovery) and MFL (Primary Languages Network).
+The other non-core subjects are taught weekly using recognised schemes which have been selected to match our curriculum intent.
+These are: Music (Charanga) Computing (Purple Mash), PSHE and RE (Jigsaw ), PE (The PE Hub) and MFL (Primary Languages Network).
 The core subjects, English and Maths are taught daily.
+To see an overview of how our curriculum is organised and pulled together please see the year group curriculum maps below:

 If you require any further information please follow this link to read about each subject in more detail.